 The phoenix is an inspirational sign for people who have struggled in life.

 A phoenix is consumed by flames, only to rise anew from the ashes and start again.

-A sketch style phoenix tattoo can capture all the flames and feathers in proper dynamic fashion.
+A sketchy phoenix tattoo can capture all the flames and feathers in a proper dynamic fashion.